 You will have further opportunities to develop your skills through integration of academic theory and practical skills.
 You will be encouraged to take increasing responsibility for independent learning and decision-making, increasing your competence in practice placements.
 You will be challenged with wider issues within healthcare, with consideration of political, professional, societal, cultural and environmental influences.

 You will evaluate basic occupational therapy skills and the wider issues of professional practice including interdisciplinary practice and the working environment.
 You will engage in in-depth self-directed study, acquire an increased understanding of and critical approach to practice, extend your awareness of the work setting and lifelong learning and gain the confidence to be flexible in your approach to professional practice and self evaluation.
 Graduates will be prepared for the new areas of occupational therapy practice through exploration of new ways of working and with elective placement providing the opportunity to consolidate and develop your confidence and professional identity.

-4 Highers at BBBC including English or another English based subject plus Maths and 1 from Biology, Chemistry or Physics at National 5 at B (if not held at Higher).
+Widening access entry: 4 Highers at BCCC including English or another English based subject plus Maths and Biology, Chemistry or Physics at National 5 at B (if not held at Higher).

 All shortlisted applicants are invited to attend a selection session providing an opportunity to meet the Occupational Therapy team.
 The session also includes a short interview, group communication and team-working exercise.